 |Privacy||Privacy Pledge.||Privacy Pledge.|

-Instructors have three ways to use Turnitin:
+Instructors have two ways to access Turnitin:

 iThenticate account required - account request form.

 - DO NOT sign up for an account on iThenticate's website.